Wildboar-Software/x500-go/README.md

 to my knowledge, is one of the two free and open source X.500 directory implementations out there, written by yours truly.

+## How to Publish New Versions

+(It wasn't obvious to me how to do this, so I am documenting it here.)
+If you upgrade `x500`, create a Git tag `x500/v#.#.#`.
+Then run ` GOPROXY=proxy.golang.org go list -m github.com/Wildboar-Software/x500-go/x500@v#.#.#`.
+This will cause the Go packages index to update... but it will take a half an hour for it to show up.
+It seems to take even longer for the search index to update with tags, text, keywords, etc.

 ## Developer Notes

 `SET OF SEQUENCE` = Just use the `set` tag